 Receipts, year by year reported in the Parks Committee minutes were:

 The 1920 Ordnance Survey map shows that there was a bowling green beside the Friars Road Lodge, next to the tree avenue leading to the ornamental fountain, and another green by the Waterloo Road entrance and close to the pavilion.

-The green near the pavilion was originally a practice bowling green, but in September 1913 the Parks Committee agreed to extend it to be suitable for match play, at a cost of about £27.
+The green near the pavilion (actually beside the Friars Road boundary) was originally a practice bowling green, but in September 1913 the Parks Committee agreed to extend it to be suitable for match play, at a cost of about £27.
 In May 1924 the Committee granted a request from the Belle Vue Pavilion Bowling Club for permission to erect a flag staff near the pavilion green to be able to fly their club flag on match days.